Cov-ComSec/ComSec-Kali-Deploy/README.md

 3. Either:
    - Configure system manually
    - Use the `setup_windows_environment.ps1` script to configure the system for you (using Vagrant).
+     - Installs choco, Vagrant (vagrant vmware plugin, vagrant vmware utility),
-     - Script will prompt for administrator privileges.
+     - Requires administrator privileges.

 ### Manual Setup